 It's understandable that you feel less comfortable talking to your health care provider about intimate areas of your body, but rest assured that these conversations happen every day.
-If you are a Columbia student, you can schedule an appointment by calling x4-2284 or logging into Open Communicator.
 If you feel as though you won't be able to bring this up with your current provider, you could consider switching to someone with whom you feel more comfortable.
 Remember, health care providers are trained to have knowledge of and experience with men's sexual health issues.
 Furthermore, if for some reason you need specialized care, they can make an appropriate referral.

 Thinking about your first sexual experience certainly can produce all sorts of thoughts and emotions.
 You've already demonstrated how thoughtful you are by reaching out for advice.
 You also may benefit from exploring other questions and responses in the Relationships, and Sexual and Reproductive Health archives.
 Take care, have fun, and be safe!